Harry Woolf, Baron Woolf: Master of the Rolls and Lord Chief Justice

 Woolf LJ was appointed a Law Lord on 1 October 1992, being created a life peer as Baron Woolf, of Barnes in the London Borough of Richmond.
-Woolf gave few judgments on the Appellate Committee, being promoted Master of the Rolls on 4 June 1996.
+Woolf gave few judgments on the Appellate Committee, being promoted to Master of the Rolls on 4 June 1996, a role in which he presided over Chancery law in the Court of Appeal.

 In 1998 Woolf was also the head of the committee that modernised civil procedure, and incidentally excised most Latin terms from English law in an effort to make it more accessible (such as changing the word "plaintiff" to "claimant").
 The Civil Procedure Rules 1998 are a direct result of this work.

 On 6 June 2000 he finally succeeded Lord Bingham of Cornhill as Lord Chief Justice.
 In this most senior judicial post, Woolf spoke out at the University of Cambridge in 2004 against the Constitutional Reform Bill that would create a Supreme Court of the United Kingdom to replace the House of Lords as the final court of appeal in the United Kingdom; and he severely questioned the Lord Chancellor's and the Government's handling of recent constitutional reforms.
 He delayed his retirement as Lord Chief Justice until these issues had been resolved.

 In 2003, he was appointed a Non-Permanent Judge of the Court of Final Appeal of Hong Kong, which position he held until 2012.

 On his retirement as Lord Chief Justice on 1 October 2005, Woolf joined Blackstone Chambers as a mediator and arbitrator.
 From September to December 2005 he conducted a review of the working methods of the European Court of Human Rights, and he is chairman of the Bank of England Financial Markets Law Committee.